 You can find the answers to many questions here, it’s very likely someone before experienced the same problem as you do.
 Otherwise you can also submit an issue ticket and wait for our help.

-Sigmund is the first D16 plug-in available as something called an AU MIDI Controlled Effect.
-It is quite recent advancement of Audio Unit format developed by Apple, which basically makes possible to send MIDI stream to audio effect plug-in.
+AU MIDI Controlled Effect is quite recent advancement of Audio Unit format developed by Apple, which basically makes possible to send MIDI stream to audio effect plug-in.

-One of the benefits of the AU MIDI Controlled Effect is possibility using the Sigmund's MIDI learn functionality with AU plug-in format.
+One of the benefits of the AU MIDI Controlled Effect is possibility using the effect plug-in's MIDI learn functionality with AU plug-in format.

 The AU MIDI Controlled Effect is only an advancement of AU and you may use such a plug-in also as regular insert / send effect.
 But to benefit of its MIDI capability you have to use the plug-in in completely different way.